lop-Louis/northbook/docs/index.md

 status: live
 last_reviewed: '2025-01-15'
 audience: Anyone looking for Northbook guidance and entry points
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Orient newcomers to the core pillars and where to start
-primary_action: Follow the highlighted starting links to continue the journey
+primary_action: 'Use these starting links to keep guidance, tone, and UI aligned.'
 hero:
   name: Northbook
   text: Guidance over to-do.